4 Simple Ways to Save on Moving Costs

 DIY Packing Supplies

 Packing materials such as blankets, rope, and other supplies can be costly.
 You can save hundreds if not thousands of dollars by using your own stuff.
-U-Haul charges $6 for a five-pound roll of packing paper.
+U-Haul charges $24.95 for a 500 sheets of packing paper.
 There’s nothing special about packing paper.
 You can use old rags and newspapers.

 Using your own blankets will save you around $100.
-The moving company ULINE charges $78 for six blankets, and U-Haul charges $14.95 for each blanket.
+The moving company ULINE charges $102 for six blankets, and U-Haul charges $14.95 for each padded blanket.
 Instead, you can use your old blankets to protect delicate wood pieces and furniture.
 If you need to buy blankets, visit a thrift store.

 You can find miscellaneous items you will need for wrapping your items in your own home or at your local dollar store.
 A 45-yard roll of clear packaging tape costs just $1 at the dollar store and it costs $8 at Office Depot.
 Instead of paying $6 for a 12×25 roll of bubble wrap at Staples, you can use old newspapers, magazines, and junk mail to wrap up your knick-knacks and other breakable items.
 You can also buy a clothes line instead of rope at the dollar store to use for securing boxes and roping off sections of your moving truck.